 The Lammas ecovillage is a collective of eco-smallholdings working together to create and sustain a culture of land-based self-reliance.
 The project supports a permaculture approach to land management – in which human beings are considered an intrinsic part of the ecosystem.
 As a result our approach to environmental management is one of stewardship for future generations rather than exploitation for short term gain.

-The residents of the ecovillage have come from all walks of life and whilst some had previous experience of low-impact living and natural building, many had none.
-Water, trackways and electricity are managed collectively and the plots are largely dedicated to growing food, land-based businesses, growing biomass and processing organic waste.
+Water, trackways and electricity are generally managed collectively and the plots are largely dedicated to growing food, land-based businesses, growing biomass and processing organic waste.
 Land-based enterprises include fruit and vegetable production, livestock and bees, woodland and willow crafts, value-added food production, and seed production.

 Natural Building